 Owner, Director of Operationswilliam(a)scmountainretreats.com

-I maintain a lifelong personal interest in studying philosophy and psychology.
+Once my interest in philosophy and psychology were ignited in college, I have maintained those interests.
 I most admire the philosophers of the past who emphasized a general or global understanding of the world.
 These people include Aristotle, Augustine, Aquinas, Da Vinci and Galileo.
 Ultimately, I believe that all philosophy is an attempt to identify and understand the difference between the “real” and the “shadows”.
 The “real” that I have found is the person of Jesus as fully revealed through the Catholic Church.
 I aspire (though I often fall short) to live a consistent and moral life based on the Traditions handed down for the past two thousand years.
-For me, this means expecting very high standards for myself and others but understanding when the “high bar” is often missed.
+For me, this means expecting very high standards for myself and others but understanding when those standards aren’t met.

 Owner, Director of Operationskarenfuller(a)scmountainretreats.com